Sure, you can pay a nanny in cash.. But should you? In most cases, no.

 When you pay a nanny who has set themselves up to work as a sole trader, this means that they are in charge of their work.
 They set their rates and working conditions, they let clients know when they need time off and when they won’t be able to work or will offer an alternative worker in their place.
 Before choosing this route, consider if this works for you or whether you need more of a say in the hours the nanny works and what they do during that time.

-Employing a nanny yourself or through your own business
+Employ your nanny yourself or through your own business?

 By law, most nannies need to be employees.
 If you already own a business you might already have the knowledge or staff to set up and manage employees.
 Be careful though, because there may be different requirements to pay a nanny compared to your other employees.
 You need to make sure you’re meeting the obligations of the nanny’s employment under the Miscellaneous Award and as a household employee.